linux-test-project/ltp/doc/index.rst

    How to build and use LTP framework in few steps

 :doc:`users/setup_tests`
-   How to setup tests execution
+   How to set up tests execution

 :doc:`users/supported_systems`
    A list of supported technologies by the LTP framework